Apache Kafka Glossary¶

 Each physical Kafka cluster is created on a Kubernetes cluster by the control plane.
 A PKC is not directly accessible by clients.

 An entity that can be authenticated and granted permissions based on roles to access resources and perform operations.
-An entity can be a user (user account), group, service account, or identity pool.
+An entity can be a user account, group mapping, service account, or identity pool.

-Related terms: identity, identity pool, role, service account, user account
+Related terms: group mapping, identity, identity pool, role, service account, user account

 - private internet¶